Vectren MATS Compliance Case

-Vectren Energy Delivery is requesting approval to install new pollution control equipment at its electric generating stations to reduce mercury and sulfur trioxide emissions.
+Vectren Energy Delivery has received IURC approval to install new pollution control equipment at its electric generating stations to reduce mercury and sulfur trioxide emissions.

-In filings with the Indiana Utility Regulatory Commission (IURC), Vectren states that it is seeking the plan to comply with several U.S. Environmental Protection Agency (EPA) rules, including the Utility Mercury and Air Toxics Standard (MATS) rule.
-Vectren estimates the compliance plan's capital costs at between $70 and $90 million.
-While the utility is not seeking rate recovery of these costs in its current case, it is allowed to request recovery at a future time under Indiana law.
+In filings with the Indiana Utility Regulatory Commission (IURC), Vectren stated that it sought the plan to comply with several U.S. Environmental Protection Agency (EPA) rules, including the Utility Mercury and Air Toxics Standard (MATS) rule.
+Vectren estimated the compliance plan's capital costs at between $70 and $90 million.
+While the utility did not seek rate recovery of those costs in this case, it is allowed to request recovery at a future time under Indiana law.

 Vectren filed its petition (17 pages) initiating this case on January 17, 2014.
 For all publicly filed documents in this case, including Vectren's testimony and exhibits, please visit the IURC's electronic document system and enter docket number 44446.